cdisc-org/DataExchange-ODM-LinkML/docs/KeySet.md

     range: oidref
   StudyEventRepeatKey:
     name: StudyEventRepeatKey
+    description: Reference to a StudyEventRepeatKey attribute value for a StudyEventData child element of this ClinicalData/SubjectData/StudyEventData element.
+    comments:
+    - 'Optional

+      Matches the StudyEventRepeatKey attribute for this ClinicalData/SubjectData/StudyEventData element.'
     domain_of:
     - StudyEventData
     - KeySet
     range: repeatKey
   ItemGroupOID:
     name: ItemGroupOID
+    description: Reference to an ItemGroupOID attribute value for an ItemGroupData child element of this ClinicalData/SubjectData/StudyEventData element.
+    comments:
+    - 'Optional

+      Matches the ItemGroupOID attribute for an ItemGroupData child of this ClinicalData/SubjectData/StudyEventData.'
     domain_of:
     - ItemGroupRef
     - SourceItem